Jet lag is also known as Jet Lag Disorder. It's a sleep disorder that happens when we travel through different time zones quickly.

 How Does Jet Lag Affect Cognition?

-Jet lag mainly affects sleep, ultimately leading to various negative symptoms throughout the day and night.
+Let's Visit Asia mention that jet lag mainly affects sleep, ultimately leading to various negative symptoms throughout the day and night.
 Basically, traveling through different time zones on long flights messes with our circadian rhythm, which causes us to lose sleep and reduce cognitive output.

 Our circadian rhythm is our internal cycle of sleep and awake-time throughout each day.
 When we switch time zones during travel, our brain has to adjust from waking and sleeping at one time to waking and sleeping at another.